kkemwal1998/Omni_Sales-Loyality_Analysis/README.md

 # Project Description: Omni Sales & Customer Loyalty Analysis

 # Project Overview:
-This project analyzes business data for a E-commerce start up chain with branches in different country locations, focusing on identifying spending patterns, and customer  preferences enabling the stakeholders to further deep dive into key metrices and come up with fiscal plan for year 2016.
+This project analyzes business data for a E-commerce start up chain with branches in different country locations, focusing on identifying spending patterns, and customer  preferences enabling the stakeholders to further deep dive into key metrices and come up with fiscal plan for year 2016 in Canada.
 This analysis aims to uncover valuable insights that can drive strategic decision-making.

 # Project Tools:
 Power BI, PostgreSQL